billynewport/datasurface/docs/HowToReplaceGithubAsTheRepository.md

 * If this action.py exists with non zero then the pull request is rejected.

 The datasurface.handler.action.py file is a template showing how to implement a GitHub CICD workflow plugin.
 It subclasses the RepositoryWithCICD class with a GitHub specific subclass.
 It currently uses some github specific environment variables such as GITHUB_TOKEN and the name of the repository/branch for the incoming pull request.
 These are used to create a Repository object describing that pull request source.
 This would be changed to create an instance of the gitlab or bitbucket repository subclass.
 All of the code for handling the pull requests is contained within the base class RepositoryCICD class.
 This class is independent of the repository and can be used with any repository.

+### Provide a workflow to run the CICD specific module defined above

+This module should be executed on every pull request equivalent.
+It should be run and invoke the DataSurface pull request checker.
+If the checker fails then this workflow should fail the pull request.
+The github version of this is contained in src/datasurface/handler/pull-request.yml

+### Provide a workflow to restrict the files which can be changed by a pull-request

+A model is just the eco.py and associated python modules.
+When users submit pull requests to get their changes incorporated to the model then the model needs to be defended against changes which will undermine the controls.
+The github workflow "check-files-changed.yml" provided in the DataSurface template repo looks for changes which will undermine controls and fails the pull request if these occur.
+Examples of such changes would be:

+* Attempts to modify the workflow files in the .github folder
+* Attempts to modify the requirements.txt file

+The set of actions specified here will be expanded as more vulnerabilities are discovered and fixed.
+The simplest way appears to simply be only allow a pull request to modify python files, i.e. files ending in .py.
+This is the default behavior of the check-files-changed.yml file.
+This file would need to be replaced with a similar file for the other repository.